 The District is an Equal Opportunity Employer.
-The District's recruitment program will be designed to appeal to the broadest segments of the population, and the selection process for employment shall not be influenced by race, religion, creed, political affiliation, color, national origin, ancestry, sex (including gender, gender identity, gender expression, transgender, pregnancy, and breastfeeding)childbirth, medical conditions related to same, and gender), sexual orientation (including heterosexuality, homosexuality, and bisexuality), age (over 40), marital status, citizenship status, medical condition, genetic characteristics or information, military and veteran status, or physical or mental disability, association/perception with a protected classification, opposition to discrimination/harassment, orand any other class protected by law.
+The District's recruitment program will beis designed to appeal to the broadest segments of the population, and the selection process for employment shall not be influenced by 1) the individual's protected classification 2) the individual's perceived classification or 3) the individual's association with a person who is in or is perceived to be in a protected classification.
+Protected classifications include: race, religion, creed, political affiliation, color, national origin, ancestry, sex (including gender, gender identity, gender expression, transgender, pregnancy, and breastfeeding) childbirth, medical conditions related to same, and gender), sexual orientation (including but not limited to ARII heterosexuality, homosexuality, and bisexuality), age (over 40), marital status, citizenship status, medical condition, genetic characteristics or information, military and veteran status, or physical or mental disability, association or perceived association perception with a protected classification, opposition to discrimination/harassment, or and any other class protected by law.

 The District will provide reasonable accommodation to qualified applicants with who have disabilities to ensure equal opportunity in the application process, subject to certain exceptions, including, but not limited to, whether the requested accommodation will create an undue hardship on the District.